WritingOnCloud/WritingOnCloud.github.io/blogs/networking/troubleshoot-dns.md

-# DNS Protocol:
+# DNS step by step:

-* Domain Name Resolution Request:
+1. User Requests a Domain Name:
+   - A user enters a domain name (e.g., www.example.com) into a web browser or application.

+2. Local DNS Resolution:
-  - A client application (such as a web browser) initiates a DNS resolution request to resolve a domain name (e.g., www.example.com) into an IP address.
+   - The user's device checks its local DNS cache to see if it has a recent record of the requested domain name and its corresponding IP address.
-  - If the client has previously resolved the domain and has the corresponding IP address cached, it can skip the DNS resolution process and use the cached value.
+   - If a cached record exists and is still valid, the IP address is returned to the user.

-* Recursive DNS Resolution:
+3. Recursive DNS Resolution:

-  - If the IP address is not cached, the client sends the DNS resolution request to a recursive resolver (typically provided by the ISP or a DNS service).
+   - If the domain name is not found in the local cache, the user's device contacts a DNS resolver (usually provided by the Internet Service Provider) to resolve the domain name.
-  - The recursive resolver acts as an intermediary and takes responsibility for resolving the domain name.
-* Iterative DNS Resolution:

-  - The recursive resolver starts the iterative resolution process by sending the DNS request to the root nameservers.
+   - The resolver is responsible for handling DNS requests on behalf of the user.

+4. DNS Recursive Query:
-  - The root nameservers respond with a referral to the appropriate Top-Level Domain (TLD) nameservers based on the requested domain extension (e.g., .com, .org).
+   - The resolver sends a recursive query to the root DNS servers, asking for the IP address of the top-level domain (TLD) server responsible for the requested domain extension (e.g., .com).

-* TLD Nameservers:
+5. Root DNS Response:
+   - The root DNS server responds to the resolver with the IP address of the TLD server for the requested domain extension.

+6. TLD DNS Query:
-  - The recursive resolver sends a new DNS request to the TLD nameservers specified in the referral.
+   - The resolver sends another query, this time to the TLD DNS server specified in the root DNS response.
-  - The TLD nameservers respond with a referral to the authoritative nameservers responsible for the requested domain.
+   - The query asks for the IP address of the authoritative DNS server responsible for the requested domain (e.g., example.com).

-* Authoritative Nameservers:
+7. Authoritative DNS Query:

-  - The recursive resolver sends a DNS request to the authoritative nameservers for the requested domain.
+   - The resolver sends a query to the authoritative DNS server for the requested domain.
+   - This server is managed by the domain owner or their DNS service provider and holds the DNS records for the domain.

+8. DNS Record Lookup:
-  - The authoritative nameservers respond with the IP address associated with the requested domain name.
+   - The authoritative DNS server searches its DNS records for the requested domain name.
-* Response Propagation:
+   - If found, it returns the corresponding IP address(es) associated with the domain.

+9. DNS Response:
+   - The authoritative DNS server sends the IP address(es) back to the resolver.

+10. Caching and Response:
-  - The recursive resolver receives the IP address from the authoritative nameservers and stores it in its cache.
+    - The resolver caches the IP address(es) received from the authoritative DNS server.
-  - The recursive resolver sends the IP address back to the client that initiated the DNS resolution request.
+    - It then sends the IP address(es) back to the user's device, allowing the device to establish a connection to the requested domain.

-* Caching:
+11. User Accesses the Website:

-  - The client application receives the IP address from the recursive resolver and can now establish a connection with the corresponding server.
+    - The user's device uses the IP address obtained from the DNS resolution process to establish a connection with the web server hosting the requested domain.
-  - The recursive resolver also caches the IP address along with the associated domain name for future use, reducing the need for repeated DNS resolution requests.
-* Time-to-Live (TTL):

-  - DNS records have a Time-to-Live (TTL) value that specifies how long the record can be cached before it expires.
-  - When the TTL expires, the recursive resolver needs to perform DNS resolution again to obtain the updated IP address.

-This step-by-step explanation provides an overview of the DNS resolution process, which involves multiple levels of DNS servers working together to translate domain names into IP addresses.
-DNS plays a crucial role in translating human-readable domain names into the numerical IP addresses required for communication over the Internet.
+    - The web server responds to the user's request, and the website content is displayed in the user's browser.

+DNS is a hierarchical and distributed system that translates domain names into IP addresses, enabling users to access websites and services using human-readable names.
+The process involves recursive queries, starting from the user's device, through DNS resolvers, root DNS servers, TLD servers, authoritative DNS servers, and back to the user.
+Caching at various stages helps improve performance and reduce the load on DNS infrastructure.

 # DNS Troubleshooting commands:
-Here are some Linux commands that can be helpful for troubleshooting DNS issues:

 1. dig:
    - `dig <domain>`: Performs DNS lookups and retrieves information about a domain, including IP addresses, DNS records, and name servers.